leoestevves/Flappy-Bird/README.md

 ## Conclusion :snowman:
 I learned a lot of things doing this project, things like the preparation of the project, using [trello](https://trello.com/b/Qq4K0x4S/flappy-bird) efficiently, acquiring more knowledge about unity, GameObjects and C#.

+If you only want to download the folder with the game's executable, I'm providing the link to my google drive in the "About" tab.

 Thanks for reading, I wish you a good week, see ya. :wave: